DotNetAnalyzers/StyleCopAnalyzers/README.md

 MetaCompilation
 ---------------
 The MetaCompilation Analyzer is an analyzer that functions as a tutorial to teach users how to write an analyzer.
-It uses diagnostics and code fixes to prompt the user to input the various parts of an analyzer.
-It is designed for a novice analyzer programmer with a previous programming background who is seeking to discover how to write a simple, SyntaxNode analyzer.
+It uses diagnostics and code fixes to guide the user through the various steps required to create a simple analyzer.
+It is designed for a novice analyzer programmer with some previous programming experience who is seeking to discover how to write a simple, SyntaxNode analyzer.

 Getting Started
 ===============